-Figure 9.
+Figure 10.
 Aspect groups of object "hotel"

-In present work we give an example of qualitative and quantitative surveys for two 5-star hotels "A" (1692 reviews) and "B" (1300 reviews) located on the resort Sharm el-Sheikh (63 472 reviews) in Egypt.
+In present work we give an example of qualitative and quantitative surveys for two 5-star hotels "A" (1692 reviews) and "B" (1,300 reviews) located on the resort Sharm el-Sheikh (63,472 reviews) in Egypt.
 Firstly, we will make a quantitative survey, measure customer satisfaction, compare it with average satisfaction in the whole resort, detect negative trends by each hotel's aspect group, and identify problems in the quality of hotels.

-The dynamics of customer satisfaction is presented in Figure 10.
+The dynamics of customer satisfaction calculated by equation (2) is presented in Figure 11.
 Concerning the hotel "A", there is a positive upward satisfaction trend from 2009, and it fixes on the average-resort level in 2013.
 Concerning the hotel "B", in 2012 there was a sharp satisfaction decline and the same sharp increase in 2013.
+We can also notice that on a monthly graph (Figure 12).
 For the hotel "B", satisfaction decrease started in June 2012, and stopped in October 2012.
 Then, customer satisfaction grew to the level that was higher than the average resort level being ahead of its competitor - hotel "A".